 Due to the pilot program's success, the program was implemented in 2014 with 20 schools chosen to receive grants between \$500 and \$1,000 along with related education and training materials.
 In 2015, 49 schools were chosen to receive an in kind donation of 300 units of FC2 along with related education and training materials.
+The program continued in spring 2016 with 25 schools chosen to participate.

-In March 2016, the Company completed its evaluation of the potential for FC2 in consumer markets in the U.S. The Company's board of directors approved increased consumer marketing activity in the U.S., subject to a review by the board of directors of a detailed marketing plan and budget for such marketing activity.
-Some recent changes in the U.S. market environment may represent an opportunity for the promotion of FC2 to consumers:
+In March 2016, the Company completed its evaluation of the potential for FC2 in consumer markets in the U.S. Based on recent changes in the market, the Company's board of directors approved increased consumer marketing activity in the U.S., subject to a review by the board of directors of a detailed marketing plan and budget for such marketing activity.
+Recent changes in the U.S. market environment may represent an opportunity for the promotion of FC2 to consumers:

-- FC2 is now reimbursable under the Affordable Care Act and most health plans.
-FC2 was registered and now has a UPC code to support reimbursement. - · Increased public focus on preventing unwanted pregnancy and disease in young women. - The rise of social media in marketing to young women. - · Increased online purchasing of condoms.
-It is estimated 33 percent of male condoms are purchased online.
+· FC2 is now reimbursable under the Affordable Care Act and most health plans.
+FC2 was registered and now has a UPC code to support reimbursement.

-As FC2 is non-hormonal it is a viable alternative for many U.S. women who have reported dissatisfaction with the side effects of hormonal birth control.
+- · The opportunity to obtain an electronic prescription for birth control products without a physician visit in certain states. - · Increased public focus on preventing unwanted pregnancy and disease in young women. - · The rise of social media in marketing to young women. - Increased online purchasing of condoms.
+It is estimated 33 percent of male condoms are purchased online. - As FC2 is non-hormonal it is a viable alternative for many U.S. women who have reported dissatisfaction with the side effects of hormonal birth control.

-The Company believes the promotion of FC2 to consumers will be complementary to public sector marketing by increasing awareness of FC2.
+The Company believes the promotion of FC2 to consumers will be complementary to public sector marketing by increasing awareness of FC2